ParacelFramework/Parpacks/readme.md

-### Note: This concept has last been tested April 5th on ChatGPT's 4o model.
+### Note: This concept has last been tested April 17th on ChatGPT's 4o model.
 The model is tweaked nearly weekly, I will try to keep this page up to date.

-#### Note: Apologies for the confusion related to the Parpacks all being Python oriented.
-That was caused by a PC issue on my end and how I was saving them.
-I have taken all but the Python one down now, and I will remediate it when I get time.
-Right now I have to take it slow due to AFK IRL reasons.

 # Paracel Framework